EinGuterWaran/EinGuterWaran/README.md

 ### Hi there 👋
 My name is Janu.
-Welcome on my Github profile!
+Welcome to my Github profile!
 I ...
 - :mortar_board:&nbsp; am a creative, inquisitive **computer science student at RWTH Aachen University** in Germany.